GSA/search-gov-website/about/policy/govt-urls.md

 Most U.S. government websites end in .gov or .mil, but some end in .com, .org, .net, or other top-level domains.
 To enhance discoverability and public trust, we maintain a [list](https://github.com/GSA/govt-urls/) of known government domains that *don't* end in .gov or .mil.
 Federal executive branch agencies must ensure their non-.gov or .mil domains are on the list.
 Read more in the [Federal Zero Trust Strategy](https://zerotrust.cyber.gov/federal-zero-trust-strategy/#4-safely-making-applications-internet-accessible) and [Policies for Federal Agency Public Websites and Digital Services](https://www.whitehouse.gov/wp-content/uploads/legacy_drupal_files/omb/memoranda/2017/m-17-06.pdf#page=11).

-The list is used by several U.S. government services, including USA.gov to support their all-of-government search, and the .gov registry to support an inventory of government domains.
+The list is used by several U.S. government services, including USA.gov to support their all-of-government search, and the .gov Registry to support an inventory of government domains.

 Anyone can [submit](#non-gov-domain-collector) a domain to the list.